Dream Mine: Historical setting

 During Koyle's lifetime, the LDS Church moved more into America's religious mainstream, starting with the 1890 Manifesto and the Reed Smoot hearings, both of which dealt with the practice of polygamy.
 In the 1900s, church leaders started emphasizing Joseph Smith's First Vision, focusing less on his mystical worldview and early treasure hunting activities.

 American historian D. Michael Quinn viewed the Dream Mine as a product of early Mormonism's magical worldview, a result of Joseph Smith's "superstitious and schismatic" practices.
 Quinn viewed the LDS Church's opposition of the mine as a rejection of this worldview.
-American folklorist Wayland Hand wrote that Koyle might have been influenced by the LDS Church's financial situation during the leadership of Wilford Woodruff.
-At the time of the mine's construction, the LDS Church was still struggling from anti-polygamy legislation passed in the 1880s.
+American folklorist Wayland Hand wrote that Koyle might have been influenced by the LDS Church's financial situation during the 1889–1898 leadership of Wilford Woodruff.
+At the time of the mine's construction, the LDS Church was financially struggling due in part to anti-polygamy legislation passed in the 1880s and also due to taking on large debts for infrastructure development.
 Koyle may have envisioned that the Dream Mine would rescue the church from its contemporary financial problems.

 History

 Construction and incorporation

-On September 17, 1894, Koyle and five of his friends started excavating the place on the mountain which he had seen in his dream.
+On September 17, 1894, Koyle and five friends started excavating the place on the mountain which he had seen in his dream.
 The mine is located east of Salem on the Wasatch Mountains at the base of what is now called Knob Hill.
-It was incorporated on March 4, 1909, and 114,000 shares of stock were issued.
+The mine was incorporated on March 4, 1909, and 114,000 shares of stock were issued.
 About 42,000 shares with a par value of $1 were sold to the public for $1.50 per share.
 Some early LDS Church leaders held stock in the Dream Mine, such as J. Golden Kimball and Matthew Cowley, as did Carter E. Grant, a nephew of Heber J. Grant.
 In 1910, Koyle was appointed bishop of the Leland ward.
 By the end of 1913, the mine descended 1400 ft, and a pump was installed to stop it from flooding.

 Koyle said that he was visited by two of the Three Nephites in a dream on January 10, 1914.
 These messengers told him that the Dream Mine would be a "Relief Mine" which would provide financial relief after the disasters leading up to the Second Coming.
 The mine would be the first "City of Refuge," providing material survival until plural marriage and the United Order were reestablished.
 They also warned Koyle that the Dream Mine would face "false rumors" and experience opposition from leaders of the LDS Church.